neurologic/Comparative-Animal-Behavior/observation-and-analysis/components.md

 ***Q: In the case of complex FAPs involving a series of different movements, how do you think we can decide whether we are dealing with a single FAP or a series of different ones?***

 Lorenz names several other complexities that make it difficult to understand the motivation of an animal based on its behavior and even to understand the behavior itself.
-Ritualization, superposition, and learning are examples of behavioral phenomena that make it hard to determine the set of behaviors that an animal can do and determine the motivation of an animal.
+Ritualization, superimposition, and learning are examples of behavioral phenomena that make it hard to determine the set of behaviors that an animal can do and determine the motivation of an animal.

-***Q: With your group, review, compare, and synthesize your understanding of: 'ritualization, superposition, and learning' from your reading.***
+***Q: With your group, review, compare, and synthesize your understanding of: 'ritualization, superimposition, and learning' from your reading.***

 ### Ritualization